MicrosoftDocs/PlayReady/Docs/Overview/key-and-key-ids-kids.md

 For example, with a multi-quality video asset with 4K, HD, and SD video tracks and several audio tracks, the encryptor has the flexibility to define one key per track, or one key for all the tracks.

 Clients will need a license for each of the keys that they have the right to decrypt.
-Note that delivering multiple licenses can be done by a license server in a single license response.
+Note that delivering multiple licenses can be done by a License Server in a single license response.

 In a single asset with multiple tracks, the decision between one key for all tracks or a key for each track is done by the service managing the content, and based on the following criteria:
 - more keys brings more complexity but allows specify at license delivery time what tracks the service want to allow a particular client to decrypt